dejanbatanjac/dejanbatanjac.github.io/_posts/2019-09-17-Resnet inside.md

 While it has lot of sense to regularize at the end.

-Nice would be also to use stride 2 convolution instead of max pooling.
+Also why not using stride 2 convolution instead of max pooling as one max pooling appears early in the ResNet encoding head.

-Check also the [Preact resnet](https://arxiv.org/abs/1603.05027) idea.